A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: The Gauss quadrature rule and the mass conservation law

-It is obvious the rank of above matrix is still $4$.
-The Jacobian determinant are partial linearly dependent, for example
+It is mathematically apparent that the rank of the above matrix remains exactly $4$.
+The generated Jacobian determinants are partially linearly dependent; for instance:

-There remain 4 DOFs for the Jacobian determinant in each element.
-Although nine Jacobian determinants can be computed, five of them are linearly dependent on the other four.
-For higher-order Gauss quadrature rules, the number of independent DOFs for the Jacobian determinant remains 4.
-This occurs because the upper bound for the DOFs of the Jacobian determinant is determined by $kdof$, which equals 4 for the $Q^1$ element.
+Thus, there remain only 4 independent DOFs for the Jacobian determinant within each element.
+Although nine distinct Jacobian determinants are evaluated, five of them are strictly linearly dependent on the remaining four.
+Even for higher-order Gauss quadrature rules, the number of independent DOFs for the Jacobian determinant is hard-capped at 4.
+This plateau occurs because the upper bound for the DOFs of the Jacobian determinant is structurally dictated by the $\text{kdof}$, which equals 4 for the baseline $Q^1$ element.